ONESSR/todoList/README.md

 # todoList
-simple todoList using js (add/delete functionality)
+simple todoList using javascript (add/delete functionality only)